20 Animals With Green Eyes

 by berniedup is licensed under CC BY-SA 2.0

-The huge vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name.
-Referred to by their big green.
+The huge, vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name.
+They are referred to by their big green.

 This particular species of frog (Lithobates vibicarius) is distinguished by the striking green circle that surrounds its dark eyes.